Joseph-Alp/Chem-308-Portfolio/MasterTDSE.md

 # Further Exploration

 Gaussian functions are often used to represent the probability density function of a normally distributed random variable.
 In our situation, we are able to observe the expectation value of energy in our TDSE PIB in [MatLab](/MLW6b.md).
 Here, we observe what should be expected: the expectation value plataus around the barriers where we see the effect of tunneling for our wave function.

-By choosing to write the wavefunctions in equations \ref{tdse} and \ref{tise} as a function of position (and time) we are adopting the position basis for our description.
-This implies the Hamiltonian operator should be expressed in the position basis as well; the kinetic energy operator is expressed with the familiar second space derivative, and the potential energy operator is simply the potential energy written as a function of position.
+By choosing to write the wavefunctions as a function of time and position, we are adopting the position basis for our description.
+This implies that the Hamiltonian operator should be expressed in the position basis as well; the kinetic energy operator is expressed with the familiar second derivative, and the potential energy operator is the potential energy written as a function of position (since energy is a scalar quantitity).